leddoo/kibi/plan/main.md

     - aka the associated type blowup.
     - aka this needs fixing.
     - consider `TermKind::Proj`.
+        - yeah, seems good.
+        - figure out where to reduce projections.
     - we need something that reduces these terms asap.
     - in general, we don't want to reduce asap, cause it can make it harder to understand where terms came from.